-In 1990, we set out to help the church in North America be the hands and feet of Jesus by serving the poorest of the poor.
-More than a billion people in the world live on less than a dollar a day.
-At least 663 million people lack access to safe drinking water.
+In 1990, we set out to help the church in North America be the hands and feet of Jesus by serving the thirsty.
+More than a billion people in the world live on less than a dollar a day, and many people living in poverty also lack access to safe drinking water.

 In response to this need, we implement participatory, community-based water solutions in developing countries.
 Since we started, we’ve completed more than 18,000 water projects (and counting!).

 It all began when a group from Houston, Texas traveled to Kenya and saw the desperate need for clean drinking water.
 They returned to Houston and founded a 501(c)3 non-profit.
 The fledgling organization equipped and trained a team of Kenyan drillers, and Living Water Kenya began operations the next year under the direction of a national board.
 That pattern continues today; we train, consult, and equip local people to implement solutions in their own communities in the countries where we work.

 Remembering the life-changing nature of that first trip in 1990, we also lead hundreds of volunteers on mission trips each year, working with local communities, under the leadership of nationals, to implement water projects.
 It's hard to know which lives are changed more—those "serving" or those "being served."
 Our training programs in shallow well drilling, pump repair, and hygiene education have equipped thousands of volunteers and professionals in the basics of integrated water solutions since 1997.